Pod-Point/laravel-mail-export/README.md

 This package can export any mail sent with Laravel's `Mailable` class to any desired filesystem disk and path as a `.eml` file.

-This can be useful when willing to store emails sent for archive purposes.
+This can be useful when wanting to store emails sent for archive purposes.

 ## Installation